velaco/velaco.github.io/_posts/2017-07-24-rtgraph-example.md

 10          282980773        No
 ```

-I used the *Following* attribute to color each node, which makes it easier to determine which retweeters follow the author and which ones don't.
+I used the *Following* attribute to color each node because that makes it easier to determine which retweeters follow the author and which ones don't.

 ```r
 V(rtsNetwork)$color <- ifelse(V(rtsNetwork)$Following == "Author",